 Keep it non-salesy.

-How to start your business holiday card messages —
+How to start the message in your business holiday cards.

 [Pro tip: Use the Postable Carbon Copy tool to easily customize each recipient’s first name while using the same master message.
 Save time without sacrificing the personal touch.]